OcelotBabou/Quartz/content/7-NPC/Gods/Old Gods/Dorna.md

 ## Relationships

-- **Allies**:
+**Family**:

-- **Rivals/Enemies**: Eris, God of Law
+**Rivals/Enemies**: Eris, God of Law

-- **Attitude towards Mortals**: Views them as potential agents of change and creativity, often pushing them towards growth through trials.
+**Attitude towards Mortals**: Views them as potential agents of change and creativity, often pushing them towards growth through trials.
 Has obvious preference for elves over the other mortal races.

 ## Mythology and Worship